zertyz/reactive-mutiny/PLANNING.md

-    r3.5) Provide documentation examples wherever that is applicable f6) 2023-05-30: add channels for Stacks f7) 2023-05-30: add the Box allocator
+    r3.5) Provide documentation examples wherever that is applicable f6) 2023-05-30: add channels for Stacks f7) 2023-05-30: add the Box allocator r12) 2023-06-14: Unify `UniBuilder` & `Uni`, for types simplification & symmetry with how `Multi`s work -- causing a MAJOR version upgrade

 # Done

-  0) 2022/2023: ((past improvements were not documented here yet)) r1) 2023-05-30: Images used in the README must be .png rather than .svg, so they may appear in crates.io f10) 2023-06-05: Unis must be able to process all the combinations of fallible/non-fallible & futures/non-futures -- the same for Multi
+  0) 2022/2023: ((past improvements were not documented here yet)) r1) 2023-05-30: Images used in the README must be .png rather than .svg, so they may appear in crates.io f10) 2023-06-05: Unis must be able to process all the combinations of fallible/non-fallible & futures/non-futures -- the same for Multi b11) 2023-06-14: there seems to be no known way of passing the stream processing logic down a complex call chain